 Note: There is only one reverse mortgage insured by the U.S. Federal Government.
 A Home Equity Conversion Mortgage (HECM) is only available through a federal housing administration (FHA)-approved lender.
 Federal government loans are regulated by the U.S. Department of Housing and Urban Development (HUD).
 Be wary of scams regarding reverse mortgage loans.

-Reverse Mortgage Explained
+Reverse Mortgage Basics Explained

 Typically, the loan becomes due after an agreed-upon period or when the borrower passes away.
-The amount that can be borrowed is based on the value of the borrower's home.
+The amount that can be borrowed is based on the appraised value of the borrower's home.

-- At least one listed homeowner is aged 62 years or older.
+- At least one listed homeowner is aged 62 years or older

-- The home must be the homeowner's primary residence.
+- The home must be the homeowner's primary residence

 Features and Risks of Reverse Mortgages

 By their nature, reverse mortgages involve unique risks.
-An elderly homeowner may have diminished decision-making capacity, be unable to fully understand the terms and obligations of these loans, be unusually susceptible to deceptive advertising, or face financial pressure to pay for things such as medication.
-Potential borrowers should be aware that:
+An older adult homeowner may have diminished decision-making capacity and not be unable to fully understand the terms and obligations of these loans.
+They can be unusually susceptible to deceptive advertising or face financial pressure to pay for things such as medication or long-term care.

 - Foreclosure may occur due to a failure to pay property taxes or homeowners insurance, as these obligations remain the borrower's responsibility once the loan is obtained.